Von Neumann Normalisation of a Quantum Random Number Generator: The finite case

 for all $i$.
 Evidently we have $\delta \le \beta$ (presumably in any real situation $\delta \ll \beta$); however, we introduce two separate constants since they correspond to two physically different (but related) concepts.
 Note that we will discuss in more detail the importance of these two parameters for the approximation of the uniform distribution and their relevance to calibration of the QRNG later once the analysis is completed.
 Indeed, the rate of change, $\gamma_i$, is more important; the need for $\beta$ stems from the need to realise that, even though the probabilities can fluctuate, they can only fluctuate in one direction for so long (since $q_i \in [0,1]$), hence $|\sum_i \gamma_i| = |\varepsilon_n - \varepsilon_1| \le 2\beta$.

-For a string $y=y_{1}y_{k}\ldots y_{k}\in B^k$ and positive integer $i$ we introduce, for convenience, the following notation: The difference in probability between $01$ and $10$ depends only on $\gamma_i$, and this allows us to evaluate the effect of normalisation on such a string:
+For a string $y=y_{1}y_{k}\ldots y_{k}\in B^k$ and positive integer $i$ we introduce, for convenience, the following notation: The following fact will allow us to evaluate the effect of normalisation on such a string. \begin{Fact} The difference in probability between $01$ and $10$ depends only on $\gamma_i$, i.e. $q_i(01) - q_i(10)=\gamma_i$. \end{Fact} \begin{proof}